tequeter/dryspec/packages/RooCode/lsdd-reconcile.md

 Follow these rules and steps:

+0. At the beginning of the workflow, use the `update_todo_list` tool to capture the intended steps (from the list below) as a checklist, and keep it updated as you make progress or adjust the plan.

 1. **Select modes and context**
    - Use `switch_mode` to ensure you are in the `LeanSDD` mode in the main task.
    - Use `switch_mode` to move into the built-in `ask` mode within `new_task` sub-tasks when you need to read and summarize sizable chunks of code or diffs (large-context code or diff analysis).